Making a voluntary self-disclosure to HMRC for suspected breaches of UK export controls

 HMRC look favourably on those making a voluntary self-disclosure and there are a number of benefits, including:

 On submission of a voluntary self-disclosure, HMRC will consider all the facts and will advise the exporter of their decision.
-It is understood that HMRC currently consider the value of the past three years exports, when looking to calculate compound penalties.
+HMRC will generally consider the value of the past three years exports, when looking to calculate compound penalties.
 There is no obligation for an exporter to accept a compound penalty offer and they can choose to go to court if they wish.

 Have a question about a suspected breach of export controls or voluntary self-disclosure?